-- Size of the building plot? (in hectares) - 2.
-Size of the proposed house (internal floor space in m2)? - 3.
+- 1. Size of the building plot? (in hectares) - 2.
+Size of the proposed house (internal floor space in m)? - 3.
 How much did the plot cost you? i.e. if gifted then please state this. - 4.
 What is the estimated build cost of the house? - 5.
 What do you anticipate to be the value of the house on completion?
 Note: The NPA will engage the district valuer to value the house if and when planning permission is granted.
-If available, then please include valuations from surveyors/builders/estate agents in support of your application.
+If available, then please include valuations from surveyors/builders/estate agents in support of your application. - 6.
+Are the maintenance costs of the house lower than normal associated with running a house of this size e.g. heating/electricity costs, drainage arrangements etc.

+Explain:

-ô.
-Are the maintenance costs of the house lower than normal associated with running a house of this size e.g. heating/electricity costs, drainage arrangements etc. Yes/No Explain: 7.
-Are you building the house with funding made available from a grant-scheme for affordable self-build?
-Yes/No 3.
-If yes, then explain the grant scheme in summary below and eligibility criteria you were required to meet i.e. income, current accommodation.
-Evidence (including available documents) to prove your application was accepted must be submitted separately and this will be checked by the NPA.
+- 7. Are you building the house with funding made available from a grant-scheme for affordable self-build?
+Yes/No - 8.
+If yes, then explain the grant scheme in summary below Evidence (including available documents) to prove your application was accepted must be submitted separately and this will be checked by the NPA.

-Section 2: Declaration
+Section 2 - Declarations